Faitht1020/git-one-example-/README.md

 This is my first practise on git
 Checkout: This is the act of switching between different versions of a target entity.
-Git checkouy command operate on three different entities.
+Git checkout command operate on three different entities.
 Files, commits and branches.
 Revert: This undo a commit by creatinga new commit.
 It will create a new commit that will undo the changes done to the last commit and tack